 The Event Library workspace and the Project Timeline look similar.
 The major difference between the two is that you cannot edit in the Event Library workspace.
 All editing must occur in the Project Timeline.
 The most you can do in the Event Library is select a certain clip and drag that clip into the Project Timeline.

-To do this, click on a video clip in your Event Library workspace that you would want to use in your Timeline.
-This should create a yellow box around the clip that you want to use.
+- Select a video clip in your Event Library workspace that you would want to use in your Timeline.
+A yellow box will appear around the selected clip.

-You can then click and drag the video inside the yellow box into your Timeline, and it will add the clip into your Project.
+- Click and drag the selected video clip into your Timeline, and it will add the clip into your Project.

 Basic Editing in the Timeline